-Although the season is beginning to gently shut down, the parade of Japanese anemones is still carrying on in my garden.
+Although the season is beginning to gently shut down, the parade of Japanese anemones is carrying on in my garden.
 First to bloom was ‘September Charm’ (Anemone x hybrida ‘September Charm’, Zone 6), with pink petals (technically tepals) and a darker pink flush on the reverse.
-It began blooming at the beginning of August and continued for four weeks.
+It began blooming at the beginning of August and will continue for four weeks.
 My favourite of these plants is sparkling white ‘Honorine Jobert’ (A. x hybrida ‘Honorine Jobert’, Zone 6).
 It begins flowering about the middle of September, and I’m looking forward to the display this year.
-The garden was spared the usual midsummer drought with high heat, and the cool nights and occasional rain have promoted extra stems and flower buds on these lovely late anemones.

 ‘Honorine Jobert’ is a tall plant, sending up sturdy 48-inch (120-cm) stems carrying lots of daisy-like flowers with flat white petals and bright yellow stamens surrounding a button centre.
 This cultivar is part of the tallest group of fall anemones, and it blooms in partial shade under a weeping ‘Red Jade’ crabapple tree.
 By happy coincidence, its flowers open just when the crabapple fruits are at the peak of their red colour, making an ideal combination.
 The tall stature of ‘Honorine Jobert’ gives it architectural presence, and is certainly part of the plant’s allure.
 I’d like to pair it with other tall perennials of similar heights blooming at the same time, such as dusty pink Joe Pye weed (Eupatorium maculatum Atropurpureum Group, Zone 4) and the tall autumn coneflower with reflexed gold petals and tall brown centres (Rudbeckia laciniata ‘Herbstsonne’, Zone 6).